lsliwaradioluz/lsliwaradioluz/README.md

 * React - The Complete Guide (incl Hooks, React Router, Redux) 🚩 [Piti clone](https://github.com/lsliwaradioluz/react-training-app)

 Taking at the moment:
-* React Testing with Jest and Enzyme (that is a hard one)
+* React Testing with Jest and Enzyme
+* Understanding Typescript - 2020 Edition

 I'm also familiar with:
 * https://javascript.info/ -> going back to it quite often, especialy to refresh my knowledge on concepts like prototypes, classes, recursion and currying